 Because fandom has some big blotchy spots when it comes to how it handles marginalized and vulnerable people and a step to the past – like many white/cis/het fans do want – is a step backwards to silence and stress and shunning and even LESS self-awareness than is present now.

-Being critical of fandom institutions or of the content fandom creates and consumes uncritically is not born out of a yearning for regression trying to wipe the AO3 out of the map, a thirst for power from digital dictators, or a desire to “Make Fandom Great Again”.
+Being critical of fandom institutions or of the content fandom creates and consumes uncritically is not born out of a yearning for regression trying to wipe the AO3 off the map, a thirst for power from digital dictators, or a desire to “Make Fandom Great Again”.

 It’s literally a desire for fandom to be better in as many ways as possible for the first time (in many situations), in a long time.